 On January 17, 2012 Governor Gary R. Herbert and Lt.
-Governor Greg Bell established the Utah Multicultural Commission who collaborates with Multicultural Affairs to identify and discuss issues and concerns of the ethnic constituents of Utah.
+Governor Greg Bell established the Utah Multicultural Commission who collaborates with the Office of Multicultural Affairs to identify and discuss issues and concerns of the ethnic communities of Utah.

 The Multicultural Commission will work to accomplish the following:

 - Gather and discuss information about the issues and concerns of the ethnic constituents of Utah, which are influenced by the State.